stevana/stateful-pbt-with-fakes/README-unprocessed.md

 their response types respectively.

 In addition there's also three optional types, that we've not needed in the counter example.
-The first is references, these are used to refer back to previously created resources.
+The first is references, these are used to refer to previously created resources.
 For example if we open a file handle on a POSIX-like file system, then later commands need to be able to refer to that file handle when wanting to write or read from it.
 The second datatype is `PreconditionFailure`, which is used to give a nice error message when a command is executed in a disallowed state.
 For example if we try to read from a file handle that has been closed.
 The third data type is `CommandMonad` which let's us use a different monad than `IO` for executing our commands in.
 After we've finished with the interface definition we'll come back to more examples where we'll use these optional types, hopefully these examples will help make things more concrete.

 We've already seen that the user needs to provide a way to generate single command, the only thing worth mentioning is that in case our commands contain